 OK, this isn’t about Jimy Hoffa.
 And you have to remember who he was to make any sense of it at all.

 Yes, I hope Jimmy Hoffa’s body is buried in the cement foundation of the R&R museum in Cleveland.
 Maybe some speaker system blasts out a recorded loop of an AC/DC song there today.
 Loud.
-Over and over.
+AC/DC played over and over.
+Filling the Rock and Roll Museum’s vast exhibit halls with heavy metal hits.
 It won’t wake Hoffa but that’s a good thing.
 Highway to Hell?
 Perfect.

 The band AC/DC is a heavy metal band which was my first encounter with the heavy metal shouting and guitar string screeching genre.
 I saw them at the Cow Palace sometime in the 80s.
 Someone in the crowd tossed an empty whisky bottle my way that night.
 The bottle came dangerously close to my head.
 It nearly provided me a memorable concussion I suppose.
 The girl it hit survived.